-Postdoctoral Research Associateship
+Postdoctoral Research Associateships

 A Postdoctoral Research Associateship will normally be tenable for two years, renewable once, co-terminous with a postdoctoral engagement by the University or affiliated institution.
 Please note that this is not a Fellowship.
-In exchange for a fee of £200 per academic year plus an initial refundable deposit of £100, PDRAs enjoy the privileges and facilities of the College granted to graduate students, with certain limited exceptions.
+In exchange for a fee of £200 per academic year (2019-20 rate) plus an initial refundable deposit of £100, PDRAs enjoy the privileges and facilities of the College granted to graduate students, with certain limited exceptions.

 Benefits include the use of College facilities, including the Hall (for meals), the library, sports facilities, MCR common room, teaching rooms, and societies such as choir, music and the Boat Club.
 The College also provides a pigeonhole for mail and a college account.
 PDRA partners also have certain benefits, such as access to sporting facilities.